WarrenGarabrandt/DatabaseRestore/README.md

 ## Usage
 Starting the tool with no arguments will display the usage instructions.
 Most parameters have a long --option and a shorter -o option format, so you can write the full version for readability or the short version for compactness.
 I'll be using the full version in the example for clarity.
 Options which require parameters are shown as <parameter> but don't require you to actually enter the <> brackets.
 The argument flags are case insensitive.
 Actually, they are cast to lowercase when parsed, so if that causes a problem for some character sets, regions, culture settings, etc. then try to prefer the lowercase as that will prevent weirdness when changing case programmatically.

+  --loadsettings <path>           : Loads settings from a settings file (created with the GUI).");

+  --settingspassword <password>   : Specifies a password to decrypt the --loadsettings file.

   --autosource -a <mode> <path>   : select a source file from specified path based on specified mode.

   --source -s <filepath>          : source database backup file.